 In the meantime, I will go to a doctor who will take some of my blood in order to determine that I'm free of infectious diseases.
 Hopefully this will be done in a timely manner before I go to pick up my residency card, so I can kill two birds with that one proverbial stone.
 Sure, I've made my share of choices in the past that served to make life less pleasant, but I really want to avoid spending more mornings than I have to at the endurance-deyfing hell that is Slovakia's Foreign Police.

-(To see photos I've recently taken in Bratislava [and Podrecany], click here!)
+(To see photos I've recently taken in Bratislava, click here!)